Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Materials and Methods

-The decision process of master is not a standard MDP.
-Once the master activates a worker, this worker will interact with user for $N$ turns until the subtask is terminated.
-Only after that master can take a new action and observe a new dialogue state.
-As pointed out by \cite{richard1999}, the learning problem of master can be formulated as a Semi-Markov Decision Process (SMDP), where the extrinsic rewards returned during the interaction between user and the chosen worker can be accumulated as the immediate rewards for the master~\cite{mohammad2005hrl}.
-That is to say, after taking an action $a_t^m$, the reward $r_t^m$ for master can be defined as:
+The master controls the higher policy of the agent.
+At each turn, the master can choose whether to activate the worker to collect symptom information or disease classifier to make a decision.
+Once the master activates a worker, this worker will interact with the user for $N$ turns until the subtask is terminated.

+The learning problem of the master can be formulated as a Semi-Markov Decision Process (SMDP), where the extrinsic rewards returned can be accumulated as the immediate rewards for the master~\citep{ghavamzadeh2005hierarchical}.
+That is to say, after taking an action $a_t^m$, the reward $r_t^m$ for the master can be defined as:
-where $i=1,...,h$, $r^e_t$ is the extrinsic reward returned by the environment at turn $t$, $\gamma$ is the discounted factor of the master and $N$ is the number of primitive actions of worker.
-We can write the Bellman equation for master as follows:

-Where $s'$ is the observed dialogue state of master after it takes an action ${a^{m}}$, ${a^{m}}'$ is the next action when the state is $s'$.

-The objective of master is to maximize the extrinsic reward through SMDP, thus we can write the master's loss function as follows:
+where $\gamma$ is the discounted factor and $w^i$, $d$ is the action to activate the worker $w^i$ and disease classifier.
+The objective of the master is to maximize the extrinsic reward, thus we can write the master's loss function as follows: